Influenza vaccine for children

 These are usually mild and only last 1 or 2 days.

-• You don't need to give babies and children paracetamol before or after vaccination.
-There is some evidence that paracetamol may reduce the effectiveness of childhood vaccinations.
+• You don't need to give babies and children paracetamol before or after the flu vaccination.

-• If your child is miserable because of the fever, you can give paracetamol to make them more comfortable.
-Read more about paracetamol for children.
+• If your child is miserable because of the fever, you can give them paracetamol to make them more comfortable.
+Read more about paracetamol for children and use our paracetamol dose calculator to make sure they get the right amount.

 Vaccination is not 100% effective for all people, so some vaccinated people may still get the flu.
-If they do, symptoms are usually milder than if they had not had a flu vaccination.
-If you'd like to know more about the effectiveness of flu vaccination, see the Fightflu website.(external link)
+If they do, the symptoms are usually milder than they would be if they hadn't had a flu vaccination.

 References

-1. influenza vaccines(external link) The Immunisation Advisory Centre, NZ
+1. Influenza and vaccination for children(external link) The Immunisation Advisory Centre, NZ, 2025

-3. Influenza vaccines(external link) The Immunisation Advisory Centre, NZ
+3. Influenza vaccine(external link) The Immunisation Advisory Centre, NZ, 2025

 Free helplines